Tag Archives: Industrial Manufacturing

 Lint Free Wipes

-“Lint Free Wipes” is a term that evolved with the semiconductor industry since it’s infancy and is a descriptive way of saying the application requires a low-linting solution.
-A search on the internet returns a plethora of web related searches for Lint Free Wipes.
-The only problem is that there is technically not such thing [Read More…]
+“Lint Free Wipes” is a term that has evolved in the semiconductor industry since its infancy.
+It is a descriptive way of saying the application requires a very low-linting solution.
+A search on the internet returns many related searches for Lint Free Wipes.
+The only problem is that there is technically no such thing as [Read More…]

 Particles on Surfaces: Part 4 – Optimum Wiping Techniques